Ionic 2 - Build Configuration-Specific Settings

 }

-This file contains an AppSettings class that inherits AppSettingsBase and sets a debug-specific value for the apiUrl property.
-This class is injectable, which means that we can use it in our app.
+This code contains an AppSettings class that inherits AppSettingsBase and sets a debug-specific value for the apiUrl property.
+This class is injectable, so we can use it in our app.

 Let’s add a second settings class, that will be used for release builds: